 Paper Violets, Vellum Prose

 Conceived of as a radical eulogy, "Paper Violets, Vellum Prose" both recalls and recreates the stark realities of my father’s hospice death.
-First appearing as an installation in Word 6, the multimedia installation “Paper Violets, Vellum Prose” is a call to re-embrace the death experience from which twentieth century culture has distanced us.
-The piece is to be reinstalled as a part of Ill At Ease, an exhibition scheduled at SUNY-Buffalo, Spring 2017.
+“Paper Violets, Vellum Prose” is a call to re-embrace the death experience from which twentieth century culture has distanced us.
+It exhibited as a part of Ill At Ease, an exhibition at SUNY-Buffalo, Spring 2017.

 Masters of Text